cstirry/bnia-tutorial-data-analysis/README.md

 ## Environment

-Environments are used to keep different python versions and packages isolated from each other, generally each project/application will have an independent python environment.
-For example, we will be using Python 3.7 and packages like numpy, networkx etc, and we want them to be isolated from any other python projects you might have.
+Environments are used to keep different python versions and packages isolated from each other, generally each project/application will have an independent python environment <br>
 Make sure you have Conda downloaded [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and installed locally.
 Conda is an open source package and environment management system.

 To create a new environment run: